stevleibelt/slides/2013/131203_symfonyug_proxy_logger/talk_en.rst

 What Else?
 ==========

-If you have to deal with `log4php` loggers, use an `adapter`.
+If you have to deal with `log4php`_ loggers, use an `adapter`_.

-And the adapter works vica versa (super cool, put in a psr3 logger in an log4php environment).
+And the adapter works vica versa (super cool, use a psr3 logger in a log4php environment).

 .. _adapter: https://github.com/stevleibelt/php_component_psr_and_log4php_adapter
 .. _log4php: https://logging.apache.org/log4php/